When Do You Usually Hear Back From a Job Interview?

 Send a Targeted Thank-You Email Within 24 Hours

-A short, specific thank-you email accomplishes three things: it reinforces your interest, reminds the interviewer why you’re a fit, and keeps the channel open for communications.
-Tailor the message to one or two points discussed during the interview; this is not the place for long recaps.
+A short, specific thank-you email accomplishes three things: reinforces your interest; reminds the interviewer why you’re a fit; and keeps the communication channel open.
+Tailor it to one or two points discussed during the interview—this is not the space for a full recap of your resume.

 Track Timelines and Next Steps

-Create a simple tracker for each active opportunity: date of interview, who you spoke with, agreed timeline, and your scheduled follow-up date.
-This prevents you from chasing too early or waiting too long.
-A clear tracker also helps you prioritize which processes deserve more of your time and which need to be moved past.
+Create a simple tracker (spreadsheet or notebook) for each opportunity: date of interview, who you spoke with, agreed timeline, scheduled follow-up date, current status.
+This prevents you from chasing too early or waiting too long—and helps you prioritise which processes deserve your time and which need to be moved past.

 Prepare for the Common Follow-Up Cadence